|The Julia Tuttle Causeway/ Bookville News Reel

 Act), which would, among other things, exclude homeless Registered Citizens from protection from harassment from law enforcement officers,

-Julia Tuttle Causeway Camp will continue long after the camp was dismantled.
+legacy of the Julia Tuttle Causeway Camp will continue long after the camp was dismantled.

 It is fitting to end this article with one final quote from Russell Banks as he reflects on the city of Miami: